 Federal Pell Grant

 This is a federally funded grant available to undergraduate students enrolled in a program leading to a degree.
 Federal Pell Grants usually are awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
-The actual award for each student is determined by the U.S. Department of Education through evaluation of the FAFSA.
-The annual award ranges from $652 to $6,195.
+The actual award for each student is determined by the U.S. Department of Education through the evaluation of the FAFSA.
+The annual award ranges from $672 to $6,495.
 Students may receive a lifetime limit of the equivalent of 6 years of undergraduate studies for a baccalaureate degree.
 Students who receive Pell Grants may have funds available to them for books during the first week of classes each semester.
-The student may either choose to charge the cost of their books to their student account through the University sponsored bookstore or, if their aid results in a credit on their account, funds will be given to the student to purchase their books.
+The student may either choose to charge the cost of their books to their student account through the University-sponsored bookstore or, if their aid results in a credit on their account, funds will be given to the student to purchase their books.
 In certain situations, an eligible student can receive up to 150 percent of his or her scheduled Pell Grant award for an award year.
 Students may not receive Federal Pell Grant funds from more than one school at a time.

 Federal Supplemental Educational Opportunity Grant (FSEOG)